 If you’re looking for a setting option that is more intricate than a solitaire, another popular option is pavé settings.
 These settings have many tiny diamonds essentially paving the band around the center diamond, adding extra sparkle to the ring.
 There are countless variations of pave settings, ranging from classic styles to more whimsical designs, giving you a bit more creative freedom when choosing one.

-Another setting that has become more popular in recent years is the halo setting.
-This style includes a ring of smaller stones that circles around the center stone.
-This design can create the illusion of a larger stone, or at least the sparkle included in one, without the larger price tag associated with larger round cut diamonds.
+Another setting that has become more popular in recent years is the halo setting design can create the illusion of a larger stone, or at least the sparkle included in one, without the larger price tag associated with larger round cut diamonds.
 Halo settings provide extra sparkle, much like pavé settings do!

 Another popular option for the oval cut diamond is the split shank setting, which helps to highlight the unique shape of the cut.
 Split shank settings include rows of diamonds that are split in a way that brings attention to the rounded corners of the center stone, which is perfect for the style of cut.
 This style helps create intense sparkle, which is sure to garner attention from everyone!